 Snoop around a Zero Waste Kitchen

-I LOVE cooking from scratch, so I spend a lot of time in the evenings in the kitchen.
+I LOVE cooking from scratch, which means I spend a lot of me evenings in the kitchen.

-My kitchen, unsurprisingly, is part of an actual house, which is a 2-bed terraced on one of the main roads in Birmingham, near the park, access to the town centre is easy.
-All around, it's a decent location.
+My kitchen, unsurprisingly, is part of an actual house, which is on one of the main roads in Birmingham.
+I live near the park and access to the town centre is easy – it's a decent location.

-As mentioned before, I live in Birmingham, in the top 10 of the worst UK cities for recycling however, since taking on the ZW lifestyle, I have learnt to focus on what I can do to improve this, rather than blaming waste produced on the city I live in.
+As mentioned before, I live in Birmingham, which is in the top 10 of the worst UK cities for recycling, Since taking on the zero waste lifestyle, I've learnt to focus on what I can do to improve this, rather than blaming waste produced on the city I live in.

-Zero Wasters can seem like aliens from the outside, but as with anything, you can adapt to it in time, taking it at your own pace.
-Here's what I do to eradicate kitchen waste all together.
+Zero wasters can seem like aliens from the outside, but as with anything, you can adapt to it in time.
+Here's what I do to eradicate kitchen waste all together...

 I compost the waste

 Luckily, my rented property has a compost heap.
-In true ZW style, we didn’t buy a caddie for this, we just switch between containers with lids, and put the contents into the compost bin as it is needed.
+In true zero waste style, we didn’t buy a caddie for this, we just switch between containers with lids and put the contents into the compost bin as necessary.

-Before I was living with my partner, I would freeze the compost in a designated bowl as I was worried about it getting in my previous housemate's way- this meant it didn’t smell and wasn’t visible on the counter like it now is.
+Before I was living with my partner, I'd freeze the compost in a designated bowl as I was worried about it getting in my previous housemate's way – this meant it didn’t smell and wasn’t visible on the counter like it now is.

 Freezing compost is a good way to get around the issue of not having a compost heap in your garden.
 The frozen compost can be put into a wipe clean bag and taken to a market, community centre or allotment and put onto their compost heap (just ask first!).